andrenq/trading/README.md

 #Trading app REST API
 ##Introduction
-This app simulates backend of a
+This REST API simulates the backend of a stock brocker

 ## Environmental variables